9 Best Password Managers for Businesses in 2025

 • Shared access groups setup.

 I really like RoboForm’s shared access group feature, which lets you create different shared vaults for different departments.
 The shared access customization options are also very good, with options to enable access to certain shared vaults only when connected to your office network’s IP address.
-This ensures that your employees don’t accidentally compromise logins when outside of the company offices.
+This ensures that employees don’t accidentally compromise logins outside the company offices.

 RoboForm Business supports Single Sign-On (SSO) via external identity providers such as Azure / MS Entra ID, Okta, and Ping One.
 It also allows the company admin complete control of all company data.
-The admin has the authority to determine a user’s permissions within a group.
+The admin can determine a user’s permissions within a group.
 If the user’s access is set as “Limited”, they won’t be able to view or edit any shared logins.
 They’ll be able to use RoboForm for website login purposes only, and they won’t have access to the actual passwords.

-You can’t manually add passwords in the desktop app or admin dashboard, which is a bit annoying.
+You can’t manually add passwords in the desktop app or admin dashboard, which is annoying.
 I had to install the RoboForm browser extension and then log into my accounts so they could be auto-saved.
 I also don’t like that you have to use the browser extension to import passwords — competitors like NordPass allow users to import passwords using the desktop app.
-However, these issues probably won’t be a big problem for most business users.
+However, these issues won’t be a big problem for most business users.

 RoboForm is much cheaper than most other brands.
 The RoboForm Business plan cost per user is lower than other brands on this list, and it offers discounts for more users and longer-term subscriptions.
+There is also the Enterprise plan, which comes with more comprehensive onboarding support.

 Bottom Line: